fabric8io/fabric8/docs/git.md

 And hey presto, fabric8 should update and any containers running the version/branch and profiles you modified should update.

+### Working with the external git repositories

+Instead of using clustered git repository provided by the Fabric8, you can store your configuration in the external git repository of your choice.
+You can specify external repository URL when creating new container.

+    container-create-child --external-git-url git@github.com:john/johnsproject.git root my-child-container

+Keep in mind that although you introduce a single point of failure (single external Git repository), Fabric8 can still operate even if the repository is down for the moment.
+All the changes performed by containers on their local repositories (i.e. all changes to the configuration) will be pushed and distributed to the other containers as soon as the external Git repository becomes available again.

 ### Using a HTTP proxy with the git cluster

 Using the built-in git cluster in fabric will communicate directly between the nodes over HTTP.
 If a HTTP proxy is required for communication, then you can configure the git proxy in fabric by configuring the ```GitProxyService```.